 Premium Grand Ride Trailer Tires ST235/85R16

 This set of two premium quality radial tires are some of the best on the market for fifth wheel RVs.
-They have a width of 6.5 inches, which makes these thinner than most other radial tires.
-However, the maximum load is far greater than other radial tires as it can hold 3,640 lbs of weight, which is an outstanding amount of pressure.
+They have a width of 6.5 inches, making them thinner than most other radial tires.
+However, the maximum load is far greater than other radial tires as it can hold 3,640 lbs of weight - an outstanding amount of pressure.

-The PSI of each tire is 80 PSI, making them fairly strong, with a speed rating of 75 MPH, meaning that these can travel 15 MPH faster than what the standard radial tire can.
-These tires have a nylon overlay across the tread area that acts as a significant upgrade and stops them from blowing out.
+The pressure of each tire is 80 PSI, making them fairly strong, with a speed rating of 75 MPH, meaning they can travel 15 MPH faster than what the standard radial tire can.
+The tires have a nylon overlay across the tread area that acts as a significant upgrade and stops them from blowing out.
 If you ever find a fault within the first year, you can have them replaced thanks to the warranty.

 These seem to be the best tires for a fifth wheel RV.
-They allow you to travel 15 MPH faster than the average radial tire; this might seem like nothing but is a huge upgrade.
-These are also some of the strongest on this list, able to lift a phenomenal weight of over 3,640 lbs.
+They allow you to travel 15 MPH faster than the average radial tire, which might seem insignificant, but really is a huge upgrade.
+These are also some of the strongest on this list, lifting a phenomenal weight of over 3,640 lbs.

 The nylon overlay is a safety feature of this tire that will limit the strain and chance of it bursting.
 If you do have any problems, the one year warranty should cover it.
-The only real downside to this product is that they can’t handle snow or ice very well and you should take caution during these poor conditions.
+The only real downside to these RV tyres is that they can’t handle snow or ice very well and you should take caution during poor conditions.